 Welcome to the OTAC Student Center!

 OTAC recognizes and celebrates that OT/OTA students are the bright future of the profession and the Association.
 In support of its student members, OTAC offers benefits that students find particularly valuable including the OTAC Student Leadership Committee.
+Coming soon will be information on how student members can serve on OTAC committees and in regions to enhance their networking opportunities and leadership skills.

-OTAC Student Benefits include:
+OTAC Student Benefits Include:

 - Discounted student membership dues - only $50 annually.